sagarjois/ecommerce/README.md

 # ecommerce
-An ecommerce website built using nodejs and bootstrap
+An ecommerce website built using nodejs, bootstrap, elastic search and stripe payment.